Ashley MacIsaac: Career

 In 1998 MacIsaac fought successfully to be independent of his record label.
 He subsequently signed with the independent label Loggerhead Records for his 1999 album Helter's Celtic.
 During the promotional tour for that album, he indicated to the press that he had battled an addiction to crack cocaine from 1997 to 1999.
 In 1999, a journalist for The New Yorker noted MacIsaac's rock-star bravado and eccentricities.

 In December 1999, MacIsaac screamed obscenities at a New Year's Eve rave in Halifax; the performance led to cancellations of his concerts across Canada and a "media frenzy over his perceived downward spiral".
 MacIsaac got into a media spat with his label Loggerhead after the label sent out a press release distancing itself from his actions.
 Also the same year, MacIsaac told the Halifax Chronicle-Herald that he was on the verge of declaring bankruptcy, retracted the statement within a few days, and then actually filed for bankruptcy several months later.

 In 2003, MacIsaac was alleged to have made a racist statement on stage, at a show where he reportedly accused an Asian woman in the audience of spreading SARS.
 He subsequently stated that the comment was intended as an ironic parody of racism, and sued the Ottawa Citizen for misrepresenting the statement as racist when in fact he was speaking out against racial profiling happening in Canada at the time.
 In 2005, MacIsaac signed on with Linus Entertainment, forming a rock band with himself on lead vocals and guitar.
 In 2010, MacIsaac wrote a charity single, "Dreams", to benefit Kwame Nkrumah-Acheampong, a skier from Ghana who was the first Ghanaian athlete ever to compete in the Winter Olympics.
 In addition to Matthew Harder of the band House of Doc and Geoffrey Kelly, Vince Ditrich and Tobin Frank of the band Spirit of the West, Nkrumah-Acheampong himself participated in the recording, playing traditional Ghanaian percussion.
 The single, credited to the Parallel Band, was released to iTunes on February 19, 2010.
 MacIsaac also performed in the opening ceremonies for the 2010 Olympic Games in Vancouver.

 In 2016, MacIsaac co-hosted, with Heather Rankin, the East Coast Music Awards.

 Political involvement

 MacIsaac has declared an interest in politics and has stated, in a letter to the National Post, that he is studying constitutional law so as to pursue an entry into Canadian federal politics.

 In the March 20, 2006, edition of the Halifax Daily News, MacIsaac declared himself a candidate for the leadership of the Liberal Party of Canada.
 He denied that his campaign was a publicity stunt, telling the Canadian Press that he fully intended to mount a serious campaign, but on June 21, 2006, he decided to no longer take part in the leadership race.
 In 2013, he again suggested to the press that he was interested in entering politics, although he did not specify for which political party.

+In 2019, it was reported that MacIssac had joined the Conservative Party of Canada.